-Genetically modified organisms (GMOs) are organisms whose genetic material has been manipulated using genetic engineering in the laboratory.
-This leads to the development of organisms that do not exist in nature otherwise.
-DNA determines the characteristics of a plant or any organism.
-Producing a GMO with desired qualities required the insertion of a new combination of DNA into the plant cells, which are further grown in tissue culture.
+Genetically modified organisms (GMOs) are organisms whose genetic material has been manipulated using genetic engineering techniques in the laboratory, resulting in organisms that do not occur naturally.
+DNA, which determines the characteristics of a plant or organism, is manipulated to produce GMOs with desired qualities.
+This involves inserting a new combination of DNA into plant cells, which are then grown in tissue culture.

 Do we need GMOs?